BatistaGabriel/BatistaGabriel/README.md

 My name is Gabriel Batista and I'm from Brazil, I'm:
 <br />
-- Former focused into the .Net stack, joining in the brave new world of golang/Kotlin.
+- Former web developer focused into the .Net stack, joining in the brave new world of golang/Kotlin.
 - Interested into:
   - secure web development.
   - web hacking. 🐱‍💻